asrixprime/dialogflow-gptj/README.md

-# dialogflow and GPT3 Integration
+# dialogflow and GPTJ Integration
-API written using nodejs for GPT3 connection with Dialogflow.
+API written using nodejs for GPTJ connection with Dialogflow.

 ## Steps to install on Windows:
 1) If using anaconda use following command to install nodje and npm in ve